Post-election 'twilight zone' puts Americans on edge | Politics

 Post-election 'twilight zone' puts Americans on edge

-MICHIGAN MARCH In Michigan, where ballots are still being tallied, about 100 people gathered for an interfaith event before a march through downtown Detroit on Wednesday morning to demand a full vote count and what they called a peaceful transition of power.
-The protest flyer called people to action to stop Trump from "stealing the election."
+About 100 people gathered for an interfaith rally and march through downtown Detroit on Wednesday morning to demand a full vote count and orderly transition of power.
+The protest flyer called for action to stop Trump from "stealing the election."
+Democratic-leaning activists were planning "protect the vote" rallies around Michigan on Wednesday afternoon.

-Democrat-leaning activists were planning "protect the vote" rallies around Michigan on Wednesday afternoon, including one in front of the state capitol in Lansing.
-"The message is that Michigan is fighting back and every vote must be counted," said Kenny Williams Jr., a spokesman for Detroit Action, one of the groups organizing a march in the city.
-"We understand that Republicans will likely try every trick in the book to win this election.
-But we are making our voices heard in saying that every vote must be counted."

-In Gibsonburg, Ohio, Tom Younker chose to distract himself from the noisy uncertainty of televised election coverage by heading outside to pull tomato plants that had frosted over in his yard.
-A 74-year-old painting contractor who has served on Sandusky County's board of elections for 34 years, Younker said he got only got a few hours of sleep after wrapping up the county's vote tallies around 10:30 p.m..
+In Gibsonburg, Ohio, Tom Younker chose to distract himself from televised election coverage by tending to his tomato garden.
+A 74-year-old painting contractor who has served on the local board of elections for 34 years, Younker said he caught just a few hours of sleep after wrapping up Sandusky County's vote tallies around 10:30 p.m..
 "It's mixed emotions," said Younker, who voted for Biden.
 "It's like an up-and-down see-saw.
 You think you're going to win pretty big, then you see it tightening."

-Chris Hill, the Georgia-based leader of the III% Security Force militia group, said they had no immediate plans to join any election-related demonstrations.
-Hill said he expects the issue could go to the Supreme Court, sending protesters into the streets.
-Legal experts said that was unlikely, however.

-Enrique Tarrio, the leader of far-right men's group Proud Boys, said that he was slashed and three others stabbed early on Wednesday blocks away from the White House.
+Enrique Tarrio, leader of the far-right men's group Proud Boys, said he was slashed and three others stabbed early on Wednesday blocks away from the White House.
 One of his alleged assailants wore a "Black Lives Matter" mask, he told Reuters.
-Local police said they had not made any related arrests and could not confirm the affiliation.
-The Washington chapter of the anti-racism movement said on Twitter that it had nothing to do with the alleged attack.
+Local police said they made no arrests in the incident and could not confirm the affiliation.
+The Washington chapter of the anti-racism movement said on Twitter it had nothing to do with the alleged attack.

-There are still more than a million mail-in ballots to be counted in Pennsylvania, which political analysts believe are likely to skew Democrat.
-Stanley Kerlin, a 66-year-old lawyer who voted for Trump in McConnellsburg, a town in the state's south, said he was skeptical that would be done properly.

 - READ MORE ON: